johnandersen777/johnandersen777.github.io/content/posts/gse1.md

 [![asciicast-2024-09-02: Rolling Alice: Architecting: Alice: A Shell for a Ghost: SSH LLM help from anywhere as long as you have a tmux session: install tpm2-tools on fedora](https://asciinema.org/a/674501.svg)](https://asciinema.org/a/674501?t=111)

 Any unix machine (currently only fedora and debian-based distro dependencies are auto-installed.
-Passwordless sudo is recommended.) with tmux can set up an environment by running the following ssh command to get a "ghost" in your shell:
+Passwordless sudo is recommended.) with tmux can set up an environment by running the following ssh command to get a "ghost" in your shell (inspired by https://localhost.run):

 ```bash
 # From within TMUX